97harsh/97harsh.github.io/resume.md

 - Designed Attention LSTM-based models to predict battery faults with a recall rate of 80% using past 100km driving data
 - The model is comprised of two parts: The first LSTM model focuses on forecasting the time series, the second LSTM focuses on Predicting if the forecasted time series has a fault

-##### Creating Data Pipelines
+##### Data Pipeline Automation for Efficient Complaint Resolution
 - Designed and deployed a data pipeline to access all organization data through RESTful APIs, reducing complaint resolution time by **_~5 days_** (40%)
 - The Django-based application runs ETL jobs scheduled(using Celery) to fetch new data from identified data sources and puts them into the AWS bucket

+##### Real-time Analytics using Apache Spark and Airflow
+- Designed and implemented a real-time fault monitoring system for electric scooters using Apache Spark and Airflow.
+- The system provided daily fault statistics and trend analysis to stakeholders via custom email templates
+- Automated the data collection and presentation process, reducing manual intervention and improving efficiency.

 #### Route Optimization
 - Implemented a solution that  would reduce the cost of transportation for electric bikes by **_∼USD 6M_** per year, a reduction of 30% through the use of mixed integer programming
-- Resulted in a reduction of per scooter transportation cost by 30% and Turned Around Time(TAT) by 20% from placing an order to fulfilling it
+- Resulted in a reduction of per-electric bike transportation cost by 30% and Turned Around Time(TAT) by 20% from placing an order to fulfilling it

 #### Technologies used: Python, Pytorch, Pyspark, Django, PostgreSQL, PowerBI